 The details of our linear response calculation are given in the Methods section.
-Using the quasiclassical (Eilenberger) approach, we compute the dissipative electric current, $\bm J_{\rm QP}$, carried by quasiparticles driven by the thermal gradient.
-In the Eilenberger theory, such thermoelectric current appears via the effective particle-hole anisotropy due to the impurity potential~\cite{matsushita2022spin}, which arises from the impurity vertex corrections upon inclusion of the multiple scattering processes.
-It is important to note that the thermoelectric current is subject to the reaction from the supercurrent, $\bm J_{\rm SC}$.
-Indeed, the magnetic flux is excluded from the bulk according to the London equation, ${\bm \nabla}^2\bm B=\bm B/\lambda^2$, where $\lambda$ is the magnetic penetration depth.
-This exclusion of the magnetic flux significantly suppresses the thermoelectric response~\cite{ginzburg1978thermoelectric} because the magnetic flux is associated with the electric current via the Maxwell-Amp\`{e}re relation, $\bm J_{\rm QP}+\bm J_{\rm SC}={\bm \nabla}\times \bm B$.
-When the Meissner effect is complete, $\bm B=0$, the thermoelectric current vanishes, $\bm J_{\rm QP}+\bm J_{\rm SC}=0$.
-In other words, the thermal gradient induces the spatial variation of the phase of the superconducting gap that drives the additional supercurrent which compensates the dissipative thermoelectric current carried by quasiparticles~\cite{Shelly2016}.
-To account for this, we introduce the phase variation into the equilibrium superconducting order according to $\Delta({\bm k}_{\rm F})\to e^{i\bm Q \cdot \bm x} \Delta({\bm k}_{\rm F})$ and choose $\bm Q$ such that ${\bm J}_{\rm QP}+{\bm J}_{\rm SC}=0$.
-Remarkably, with this choice, the nontrivial spin response survives.
+Using the quasiclassical (Eilenberger) approach, we compute the dissipative electric current, $\bm J_{\rm QP}$, carried by quasiparticles driven by thermal gradients.
+In the Eilenberger theory, such thermoelectric current appears via the effective particle-hole asymmetry due to the impurity potential~\cite{matsushita2022spin}, which arises from the impurity vertex corrections upon inclusion of the multiple scattering processes.
+To account for the exclusion of the magnetic flux from the bulk, i.e., the vanishing of the thermoelectric charge current~\cite{ginzburg1978thermoelectric,Shelly2016}, we introduce the phase gradient into the equilibrium superconducting order according to $\Delta({\bm k}_{\rm F})\to e^{i\bm Q \cdot \bm x} \Delta({\bm k}_{\rm F})$ and choose $\bm Q$ such that ${\bm J}_{\rm QP}+{\bm J}_{\rm SC}=0$.
+Under this condition, the nontrivial spin response survives.